A well balanced fvc scheme for 2d shallow water flows on unstructured triangular meshes: Introduction

 Second, we announce a new reformulation of the FVC scheme adapted to non-uniform triangular mesh "unstructured mesh" as well as the discretization of the flow gradients and source terms while keeping the equilibrium and the C-property.
 It will also be seen that the proposed scheme has the ability to handle calculations of slowly varying flows as well as rapidly varying flows over continuous and discontinuous bottom beds.

 This article is organized as follows: Section \ref{sec2} will be devoted to the presentation of the mathematical model and its projected velocity system, as well as its mathematical and physical properties.
 In Section \ref{sec3}, numerical methods are formulated for the reconstruction of the finite volume characteristics scheme on an unstructured meshes and the approximation of the source terms keeping the scheme Well-balanced.
 Section \ref{sec4} is devoted to the numerical results of several test examples and some results interpretations.
 It is shown that our new approach achieves the expected accuracy and robustness.
 Section \ref{sec5} contains concluding remarks and an outlook.
-Subsequently, the details of some calculations are written in Appendix.